wdweeda/ARIbrain/README.md

 The function accepts input map formats of character file names or 3D arrays.
 Therefore the minimal syntax is
 `ARI(Pmap, clusters)`

-## ARI using pre-defined clusters
-ARI can caluculate TDPs for any cluster provided (with full FWER control).
-These can be clusters defined by, for example, a cluster-forming threshold, or clusters from an anatomical atlas.
-The basic input for ARI is a map of (2-sided) p-values and a map of cluster indices (0's for non-clusters and integer values for each voxel that belong to a specific clusters, e.g. 1's for cluster 1, 2's for cluster 2, etc.)

 ### Example: 'standard' cluster analysis
 I you have an output z-map (i.e., containing z-statistics) of a contrast/analysis of interest and want to to a 'standard' cluster-extent analysis.
 We first need to load the statistics file into R and threshold the image at a certain Z value (e.g., 3.1) to form clusters.
 Make sure your input file is the _unthresholded_ map of statistics.
 Use the following commands to load the file and threshold the map into clusters.